-Founder and CEO Jeff Baehr created RueOne in 2016 on the realization that the current investment model is broken and the prevailing commingled fund model serves neither allocators nor fund managers well.
+Founder and CEO Jeff Baehr created RueOne in 2016 on the realization that the current private equity model is broken and the prevailing blind pool fund model serves neither LPs nor GPs well.
 Jeff began his career as an asset allocator and for the second half of his career ran a family of hedge funds.
-As a result of these collective experiences, Jeff became familiar with the challenges for allocators and managers alike in the post-2008 marketplace.
+As a result of these collective experiences, Jeff became familiar with the challenges for limited partners and general partners alike in the post-2008 marketplace.

 Times have changed

 Investors today need more of a say about where their money goes.
 They also deserve to transact in a fully transparent environment that levels the playing field and aligns incentives.
-Asset managers need an easier and better way to raise funds for their most innovative ideas, one that is not dependent on the outdated commingled fund model.
+GPs need an easier and better way to raise funds for their most innovative ideas, one that is not dependent a fund.

-Our investors can invest in alternative assets on a deal by deal basis on an institutional quality platform that features compelling deals managed by top investment talent.
-The transactions have all been prescreened and approved by our in-house investment team with help from our Council of Experts.
+Our investors can invest in sponsored direct & co-investments without the need to commit to a fund.
+We offer an institutional quality platform that features compelling private equity transactions managed by top investment talent.
+Our investments have all undergone due diligence and approved by our in-house investment team with help from our Advisory Council and Operating Partners.
 We invest proprietary capital in every deal we offer.

-And asset managers now have an important new way to raise capital for their best opportunities.
+And companies and sponsors now have an important new way to raise capital.

 Management Team and Board of Directors

-Our team is comprised of senior investment professionals from banking, private equity, real estate, and the hedge fund industry.
+Our team is comprised of senior investment professionals from banking, private equity, insurance, and the hedge fund industry.

-RueOne's Council of Experts provides the investment team and Board of Directors access to 30+ year industry veterans with significant transactional expertise in their respective fields.
+RueOne's Advisory Council provides the investment team and Board of Directors access to 30+ year industry veterans with significant transactional expertise in their respective fields.
 They provide assistance through the investment process.

 Founder & Chief Executive Officer